BTCGPU/BTCGPU/README.md

 Although BTG was bootstrapped on 12 Nov to create an entirely new network, it contains the entire Bitcoin blockchain until block 491406.
 As a result, Bitcoin Gold became a full fork with all Bitcoin transaction history since 2009.
 Any Bitcoin wallet address which held Bitcoin in BTC block 491406 before the fork held an equal number of Bitcoin Gold in BTG block 491407 after the fork.

-## WARNING
+## Releases

 This is the staging tree of Bitcoin Gold.
-If you don’t understand what you are doing, please don’t compile and run your own client from the staging tree.
 For release version, please switch to [0.15 branch](https://github.com/BTCGPU/BTCGPU/tree/0.15) or [release page](https://github.com/BTCGPU/BTCGPU/releases).

+To compile from source, please check the build documentations under [doc](https://github.com/BTCGPU/BTCGPU/tree/master/doc).

 ## Responsible Disclosure